psu-sleic/policies/sops/sleic-3T-sops-revised.md

 - The MR Technologist, MR Physicist, and Director of Human Imaging have keys to the magnet room.
 There is a lockbox in the control room that also contains a key to the magnet.
 Only the MR Technologist, the MR Physicist, The Director of Human Imaging, and Siemens have the combination for the lockbox.
 - A SLEIC staff member or authorized MR Technologist must be present for access to the magnet room (Zone IV).
 - Access to the control room (Zone III) will usually require a SLEIC staff member or authorized MR Technologist to be present since investigators do not have key access to this zone.
 The exception to this rule are IT staff and Siemens or OPP maintenance staff.
-Once granted access, these personnel may work in Zone III without SLEIC staff present, so long as access to Zone IV is not required and the door to the magnet room remains locked.
+Once granted access, these personnel may work in Zone III without SLEIC staff present, so long as access to Zone IV is not required, and the door to the magnet room remains locked.
 - Chandlee is open to the public M-F during business hours.
-Chandlee entrances automatically lock at 5:00 pm on weekdays and thereafter and on weekends require key-card access to enter.
-PIs may request key card access to Chandlee.
+Chandlee entrances automatically lock at 5:00 pm on weekdays.
+Access to Chandlee after 5:00 pm and on weekends requires a key-card.
+PIs may request key-card access to Chandlee.
 There are key-card access points at the loading dock door and the front door facing Pollock Road.
 - Upon request, one set of keys will be granted to each PI.
 The keys open the doors to rooms 6 (waiting room), 6A (interview room), 7 (prep room), and 7D (mock scanner room).
 The keys will not open the control room or magnet room.
 - To request a key, PIs should fill out the key request form and turn it in to SLEIC staff.
 - PIs will be required to turn in keys if their project(s) are complete and they are no longer collecting data.